denissimon/SwiftEvents/README.md

 #### subscribersCount

-To get the count of Event subscribers:
+To get the number of subscribers to the Event:

 ```swift
 let subscribersCount = someEvent.subscribersCount